global-asp/asp-source/en/0075_sly-jackal-tricks-the-silly-donkey.md

 pangs.

 ##
-“Aaauuuu!”
+"Aaauuuu!"
 Sly jackal let out a loud scream.
 He fell into a well right in front of him.
 He was so hungry that he did not spot it.

 ##
-“Oh my hat!” he thought.
-“I have to get out of this well.
-I will die of hunger.”
+"Oh my hat!" he thought.
+"I have to get out of this well.
+I will die of hunger."

 ##
 Sly jackal screamed and shouted:
-“Help!
-Anyone help!”
+"Help!
+Anyone help!"
 Donkey was grazing a few metres away from the well.
 Donkey heard sly jackal's desperate cry.
 He came rushing.

 ##
-“What is the matter?”
+"What is the matter?"
 Donkey was very worried.
-“The water in this well is cool and sweet.
+"The water in this well is cool and sweet.
 I am bored swimming alone.
 I need someone to help me swim.
-Please will you join me?”
+Please will you join me?"

 ##
-“The sun is very hot,” said donkey.
+"The sun is very hot," said donkey.
-“I can't swim very well though.”
+"I can't swim very well though."
-“Jump in!
-I will help you come out of the well,” promised the sly jackal.
+"Jump in!
+I will help you come out of the well," promised the sly jackal.

 ##
 Donkey jumped into the well.
 The